tiagoheras/google-homepage/README.md

-deconstruct an existing web page an rebuild it using devtools.
+deconstruct google search site and rebuild it using devtools.